Frequently Asked Questions

 What kind of content do you feature?

-The Green Channel looks for compelling films that give a voice to a any one of the world’s species or an environmental issue.
+The Green Channel looks for compelling films that give a voice to any one of the world’s species or an environmental issue.
 You will find films about climate change to endangered species to ones about salmon fisheries to food sustainability and more.
 Many of our films are investigative in style and we hope revealing and informative.
 We are expanding into the eco comedy genre.
-Look for How to Boil A Frog, Save the Planet Already!, The Laps Tasmania, and more.
+Look for How to Boil A Frog, Save the Planet Already!, The Laps Tasmania, and the wildly funny series, Pressure Point.
 We’re also proud of our selection of remastered older films and of our hundreds of hours of raw, unedited footage documenting environmental events of public interest.
 Exhibit 2148 is the only copy of the Canadian Inquiry on The Decline of the Fraser River Sockeye.

 How often do you add new films?